fangfufu/Linux-Fake-Background-Webcam/README.md

 e.g. a podium.

-Rather than using GPU for acceleration as described by the original blog post, this version if CPU-only to avoid all the unnecessary complexities.
+Rather than using GPU for acceleration as described by the original blog post, this version is CPU-only to avoid all the unnecessary complexities.
 By downscaling the image sent to bodypix neural network, and upscaling the received mask, this whole setup runs sufficiently fast under Intel i7-4900MQ.